 Scams to watch for this holiday season

 The holidays usually include increased shopping, spending and traveling.
-This season, but on the lookout for scams and scammers.
+This season, be on the lookout for scams and scammers.

 UMB Financial Corporation